paulaamaya/functional-programming/principles.md

 ## Self-Updating Streams

 We've established that streams are mainly focused on the consumption of data, rather that its creation.
 So we would like to create some sort of "iteration" capability for our Racket stream.
 But I thought Racket doesn't support mutation?
-This is precisely why a function won't do.
+It does in a way, but this is precisely why a function won't do.
+If I try to  modify a parameter value, it'll only do so within the function - i.e. if you mutate the stream within the function, it won't mutate your stream globally.

-We are going to define a macro called `next!` (the `!` is used to denote mutation) that does the following:
+We are going to define a macro called `next!` (the `!` is used to denote mutation) so that we actually get the re-writing behaviour that we need.
+This macro does the following:

 - If the stream is non-empty, update the stream to `s-rest` and return `s-first`
 - If the stream is empty, return the symbol `'DONE`.